-If the piece was in D major it would have an F sharp (F#) and a C sharp (C#) as its key signature because D major has two sharps.
+If the piece was in D major, it would have an F sharp (F#) and a C sharp (C#) as its key signature because D major has two sharps.

 For example, this piece in D major without a key signature:

-But with a key signature it becomes this:
+But with a key signature, it becomes this:

-Another example of a piece in F major without a key signature;
+Another example of a piece in F major without a key signature:

-But with a key signature it looks like this:
+But with a key signature, it looks like this:

 A piece in C major obviously doesn’t have any sharps or flats in its key signature as there aren’t any black notes in C major scale.

-The Order and Positions Of The Key Signatures
+The Order of Key Signatures

-It’s important to always put the key signature in the right place.
+It’s important always to put the key signature in the right place.

-For example in the treble clef, F sharp (F#) is always on the 5th line of the stave but in the bass clef it’s on the 4th line.
+For example, in the treble clef, F sharp (F#) is always on the 5th line of the stave, but in the bass clef, it’s on the 4th line.

 Here are the three key signatures in both clefs.

-Hopefully that helps you make a bit more sense of key signatures.
-I’ll be adding to this post soon going over the other key signatures plus the different clefs like the alto and tenor clef.
+Hopefully, that helps you make a bit more sense of key signatures.
+I’ll be adding to this post soon, going over the other key signatures plus the different clefs like the alto and tenor clef.